MetadataDeluxe/metadatadeluxe.github.io/adobe_bridge_custom_export-import.md

 ![Fields: UNDEFINED](/images/custom_no_fields.png)

-Click the "Edit Fields" button to see the Customize Fields window.
+Click the "Customize Fields List" button to see the Customize Fields window.

 ## Customize fields
 ![Adobe Bridge metadata customize plugin screen](/images/customize_001.png)

 ## Current Fields Section
 Orange text at top left is the name of the currently loaded field list
- - 'Undefined' means you have no list loaded, so you need to create one
+ - 'UNDEFINED' means you have no list loaded, so you need to create one

-Change
+Change button
  - Select a previously saved mapping and it will be loaded (view the mapping below)
  - Click Save to export/import using the mapping
  - You can edit the loaded mapping and Save (you will be prompted to name it)

-Manage
+Manage button
  - See all of your previously saved mapping files
  - Mapping files are text files and can be deleted, copied, and edited
  - Edit a mapping in a text editor